curl/everything-curl/protocols/network.md

 knows the address of a computer that runs the DNS server as that is part of setting up the network.

-The network client will therefore ask the DNS server, "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
+The network client therefore asks the DNS server, *Hello, please give me all the addresses for `example.com`*.
+The DNS server responds with a list of addresses back.
 Or in case of spelling errors, it can answer back that the name does not exist.

 ## Establish a connection